Low Carb Recipes for Thanksgiving

 Sweet Potato Casserole

 This Thanksgiving traditional recipe may be the only reason I show up at Thanksgiving.
 The smooth sweet potato texture with crunchy candied pecans, topped with gooey marshmallow is my kryptonite.
-Finding a low carb substitute for marshmallows will be tough!
+Nevertheless I’m still trying to find a low carb substitute for marshmallows. (sigh)

 - Pecan Roasted Better Than Sweet Potato Casserole (pictured above)- Roasted butternut squash and cauliflower make the perfect low carb substitute for sweet potatoes in this low carb Thanksgiving recipe.
 This is 10 net carbs per serving.